 Further advice about the safe use of cosmetics and personal care products can be found on Cancer Research UK's website where there is a specific section to counter such 'cancer controversies'.
-Similarly, Breast Cancer Now has useful information on its website and NHS Choices 'Behind the Headlines' regularly puts into context scary media reporting of new research and campaigns.
-In particular, see an article by Dr Alicia White on how to read articles about health, which applies equally to campaigns by pressure groups with their own agenda, where she highlights the need to check for the scientific evidence.
+Similarly, Breast Cancer Now has useful information on its website.